pace-neutrons/Horace/documentation/smg/18_herbert_merger_proposal.md

 This ensures a seamless history until the amalgamation in step 6.

-Steps 6-11 must be done in a very short period of time (at most a few hours) in order to minimize disruption, and this must be done after every pull requests in *Herbert* is closed.
+Steps 6-11 must be done in a very short period of time (at most a few hours) in order to minimize disruption, and this must be done after every pull request in *Herbert* is closed.

 Alternatively, if *Herbert* developers are willing to resolve conflicts themselves after step 10 is accomplished, they can open a new pull request in *Horace* with their code changes, cherry-picking commits to retain the history.